dataviscourse/tutorials/lectures/lecture-css.md

 {% include code.html id="css_grid_complex" file="css_grid_complex.html" code="" %}

+Finally, we can also nest grids.
+Here we'll add a tool-bar to the menu at the top, which should hold at most 4 buttons per row.

+{% include code.html id="css_grid_nested" file="css_grid_nested.html" code="" %}

 There is of course more to learn about css grids.
 Take a look at this nice [MDN tutorial](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layout)